 - Killer’s Payoff (1958) – Arthur Brown made his first appearance here for an under-valued entry that offers a particularly crafty plot.

 - Killer’s Wedge (1959) – the great versatility of the 87th Precinct mysteries is well on display with two plots: a siege at the station and a John Dickson Carr style locked room mystery.
-A wonderful commingling of two styles, effortlessly done, despite showcasing two completely distinct modes of storytelling that should be completely at odds.
+A wonderful commingling of two styles, effortlessly done, despite showcasing two distinct modes of storytelling that should be completely at odds.

 - Give the Boys a Great Big Hand (1960) – a book with a strong plot that also makes the different philosophies of police work and public / private divide as core themes.